tau-lex/market-analysis-system/Market-Analysis (Keras)/readme.md

 ### Description (Eng)

-Models of machine learning using the Keras framework.
+Scripts for forecasting timeseries.
 You can prepare data using:

 - [Hst-Reader](https://github.com/terentjew-alexey/Hst-reader) - Program for converting HST files to standard CSV file format.